 Pump Six is full of thought-provoking, creative, and probing material, though, and well worth reading.
-You may not like the answers, but you have to respect the power of the questions.
-It’s easy to see why Bacigalupi has developed such a following; consider me among them.
+You may not like the answers, but you have to respect the questions.
+It’s easy to see why Bacigalupi has developed such a following; consider me a part of it.

 Windup Girl was so good!
 Ordering Pump Six.